Are you prepared to be a concierge service and not be a traditional real estate agent anymore?

 If your personal branding looks cheap and dated, so do you.” – Michael Greenspoon (source)

-Relationships are always important in real estate, but it seems to be even more true in the high-end segment.
+Relationships are always important in real estate, but it seems even more true in the high-end segment.

-You could observe this also already by the marketing methods used in the real estate show I mentioned above.
+You could also observe this in the marketing methods used in the abovementioned real estate show.

 This leads me to the following additional 15 strategies and facts to attract high-end real estate clients in effective ways: